clarencelubrin/baybayin-script-recognition/README.md

 # Baybayin Handwritten Script Recognition using Tensorflow and CV2

-Baybayin Handwritten Script Recognition using Tensorflow and CV2 is a machine learning project that aims to recognize and classify handwritten Baybayin characters using deep learning techniques.
+Baybayin Handwritten Script Recognition using Tensorflow and CV2 is a machine learning project that classify handwritten Baybayin characters using a convolutional neural network.
 Baybayin is an ancient script used in the Philippines, and this project seeks to preserve and promote the script by developing a system that can accurately recognize and interpret handwritten Baybayin characters.
+This model is trained with 17,000 baybayin scripts and 2,000 diacritics.
+The datasets are seperated into training and validation, which are seperated into 80% and 20% respectively.
+This two datasets are trained seperately into model-baybayin.keras and model-diacritics.keras.

 ![](demo.gif)
-## Flowchart
+## Discussion

+I initially used pygame for the front-end of the application, letting the user draw on the window.
+It can easily pass data to the image_process.py since pygame is written in python.
+I later used HTML, CSS, and Javascript for the front-end of the application.
+I used the canvas in Javascript for the drawing mechanism, but the difficulty is how to pass the canvas image into python.
+So I used Flask to pass the image where Javascript pass the image (which is in the form of a data URL) into Flask using POST request method.
+Then, Flask converts the recieved data URL into an image file.
+After converting into a proper image file, it calls the process function from the image_process.py which process and predicts the syllables in the image drawn in the application.

+The image process and detection algorithm follows my created OCR system based on the research conducted by Pino, R., et. al. (2021).
+The support vector machine differentiates baybayin and diacritic in the image, and then a convolutional neural network predicts the baybayin and diacritics seperately.
+It is important to seperate the baybayin and diacritics as it serves different functions.
+The baybayin provides a base syllable, for example 'ba', and the diacritic modifys the vowels in the baybayin, for example if it has a dot on the bottom, the 'ba' will be a 'be' or 'bi'.

+Secondly, it is much more effective on identifying the resulting syllable, as the modification of the diacritic is hard for the convolutional neural network to detect.
+So it seperates them two and returns a list of baybayin and diacritics.
+After that, it iterates on every baybayin if there is a dicritic present in the top or the bottom of the bounds of the baybayin.
+If so, it will check if there is multiple diacritics present, if so, it will calculate which is the neares diacritics available and then setting it as its child.
+After that, the selected diacritic will detect if there is any other baybayin that selects them as a child, if so, it will calculate which is the nearest and setting it as the final syllable pair.

+The current baybayin script handwritten detection scripts yields a train accuracy of 98.16% and a validation accuracy of 97.82%.
+I tested AlexNET as an architecture of this model, but it yielded much poorer results, having an accuracy of 96.71% and in my real world test, it is having a hard time on predicting my baybayin handwritting accurately.

+## Created OCR system in the image_process.py
 ![](flowchart.png)

 ## Run Locally

 1.)
 Clone the project